-Birgi Historical Town The small town of Birgi, located in the Ödemiş district of İzmir province, Turkey, was originally named Pyrgion and was distorted to be called Birgi over time.
-The history of Birgi is a long one, which can be traced back to the days of Phrygian Civilization (750-680 BC), and, soon after that period, by Lydia Civilization (680-546 BC), Persian Kingdom, Pergamon Kingdom from 183 BC to 133 AD.
+Birgi Historical Town Birgi, a small town located in the Ödemiş district of İzmir province, Turkey, was originally called Pyrgion but over time, the name evolved to Birgi.
+The town has a long history, dating back to the Phrygian Civilization (750-680 BC) and later the Lydia Civilization (680-546 BC), Persian Kingdom, and the Pergamon Kingdom from 183 BC to 133 AD.
 Birgi was then ruled by the Roman and Byzantine Empires until the 13th century when it became the capital of the Aydınoğlu Principality during the 13th and 14th centuries.
-Finally, It was conquered by Ottomans in 1426.
-Birgi is best known for its historic residential dwellings that date from different periods.
-Today, there are still many architectural treasures to be seen in Birgi.Two of these most notable structures are Aydınoğlu Mehmet Bey Mosque (The Great Mosque) and Cakiraga Mansion.
-Aydınoğlu Mehmet Bey Mosque (The Great Mosque) was built in 1312 and is a good example of typical Seljukid architecture.
-Notable features include the fine woodworking mimbar that has no metallic nails, and the mihrab that is made of dark cyan marble.
-The lion statue in the south-eastern corner is also interesting because statues are rare in Islamic architecture; this one was taken from a Lydian building as its spolia.
-Cakiraga Mansion was commissioned in 1761 by Çakıroğlu Mehmet Bey who was a wealthy merchant.
-The three storey mansion is situated in place with high embankments and has a ground floor reserved for the stables, kitchen, and guest room.
-The first and the second floors are living quarters where there is central fireplace on the first floor to heat it up.
+In 1426, it was conquered by the Ottomans.
+Birgi is renowned for its historic residential dwellings that date from various periods.
+The town still boasts many architectural gems, including the Aydınoğlu Mehmet Bey Mosque (also known as The Great Mosque) and Cakiraga Mansion, both of which are notable structures.
+The Aydınoğlu Mehmet Bey Mosque, also known as The Great Mosque, is a fine example of typical Seljukid architecture and was constructed in 1312.
+Some notable features of the mosque include a meticulously crafted mimbar made entirely of wood with no metallic nails, and a mihrab crafted from dark cyan marble.
+The lion statue located in the south-eastern corner of the mosque is also interesting, as statues are rare in Islamic architecture.
+This particular statue was repurposed from a Lydian building as spolia.
+Cakiraga Mansion, commissioned in 1761 by the wealthy merchant Çakıroğlu Mehmet Bey, is a three-storey mansion situated on high embankments.
+The ground floor of the mansion is reserved for stables, a kitchen, and a guest room.
+The first and second floors house the living quarters, with a central fireplace on the first floor to provide heat.